Shanti Theatre: Future

 In mid-2016, it was announced that Shanti would no longer be a theatre, and would be re-invented as a multiplex, while still retaining the name Shanti.
 The last film to be screened was 24.

 In 2020, it was decided that the theatre located in arterial Anna Salai would be converted into complex hosting various offices.
-Owner of theatre complex had entered into joint venture with Real Estate Developers, Akshaya Pvt Ltd and planned the place to be named as Akshaya Shanti Office Suites, having office space of 86,783 sq. ft with sale or lease options and with additional space for gymnasium, built-in restaurant and terrace garden of 4,535 ft.
+Owner of theatre complex had entered into joint venture with Real Estate Developers, Akshaya Pvt Ltd and planned to rename the building Akshaya Shanti Office Suites, having office space of 86,783 sq. ft with sale or lease options and with additional space for gymnasium, built-in restaurant and terrace garden of 4,535 ft.